Reviews

 Celestron NexStar 5SE Review: Recommended Scope

 Celestron’s NexStar 5SE is popularly recommended and bought as a beginner telescope.
-However, its high price and low capabilities make it a questionable choice for beginners.
+However, in my opinion, its high price and low capabilities make it a questionable choice for beginners.

 Celestron NexStar 4SE Review: Partially Recommended